Child Foster Care

 Is my home okay?

-Most of the children needing foster or adoptive families are in the social services system due to past abuse or neglect.
-They may have been traumatized, most are doing pretty well emotionally, others are really hurting, and may show that in their behavior.
+Most of the children needing foster or adoptive families are in the social services system due to past abuse or neglect and have experienced trauma.

 What are their needs?